TechWorksHub/best-practice-guide/source/cookbook.rst

 Transparency and Explainability
 +++++++++++++++++++++++++++++++

-Another core requirement of any system is that we can understand how it functions.
+It is important in many cases that we can understand how our systems function.
 This imperative should be familiar to any electronic systems engineer, through the value of clear code and documentation.
-We use two terms to describe these requirements:
+We use two terms to describe these
+requirements:

 * Transparency: the communication of appropriate information about an AI system to relevant people (for example, information on how, when, and for which